Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_iceberg_tables/getting_started_iceberg_tables.md

   SELECT * FROM snowflake_sample_data.tpch_sf1.customer;
 ```

 If you check your cloud storage bucket, you should now see files that Snowflake has written as part of table creation.
+While Snowflake writes these files automatically, you can also use a [function](https://docs.snowflake.com/en/sql-reference/functions/system_get_iceberg_table_information) to generate table metadata files that capture any data manipulation language (DML) changes that have been made since the last time Iceberg metadata was generated.

+![/assets/3-3_storage.png]

 ### Query and Time Travel